 Q: What do you mean by low- and no-touch activities?

 A: For some of our well-known touch activities, such as iArt and the Tech Table, a stylus is available for those interactives.
 We also added a few new activities.

 - In ArtVille, we’ve added mirror play, balance beams, barn animals and Art’s RV.

 - In the HUB Gallery, we added Optical Illusions.

 A: Yes.
 As always, in an effort to keep our space as clean as possible, strollers are not permitted in the ArtVille gallery.
 Stroller parking is conveniently located adjacent to ArtVille.

-Please look over our museum admission policy to learn more about changes at the museum.
+Please look over our museum admission policy to learn more about museum guidelines and protocols.

-Note: We’ll be updating this document and our website FAQs with additional questions we receive.
-Thanks for your patience during this unprecedented time.
+Note: We’ll be updating this document and our website FAQs regularly.